Expecting Functions

 dut.expect(re.compile(b'redirected'))

-If expecting success, the return value would be a re.Match object.
+If the expect call is successful, the return value will be a re.Match object.

 def test_expect_return_value(redirect, dut):